Critical Kaluza-Klein black holes and black strings in D = 10: Results

-Kol argued that the merger between the LOC and the NUBS implies a topology change not only of the horizon geometry but in fact of the whole Euclidean manifold \cite{Kol:2002xz}.
-This is a much stronger statement than simply considering the change of topology of the horizon.
-Moreover, \cite{Kol:2002xz} conjectured that this topology change of the Euclidean manifold should locally be controlled by a Ricci-flat double cone over $S^2\times S^{D-3}$:
+Kol argued that the merger between the NUBS and the LOC implies a topology change not only of the horizon geometry but in fact of the whole Euclidean manifold \cite{Kol:2002xz}.
+This is a much stronger statement than simply considering the change of the topology of the horizon.
+Moreover, \cite{Kol:2002xz} conjectured that this topology change of the Euclidean manifold should locally be controlled by a Ricci-flat double-cone over $S^2\times S^{D-3}$:

 This double-cone arises as follows.
-Both the NUBS and LOC possess an explicit SO$(D-2)$ spherical symmetry which must be inherited by the critical metric, i.e., it must contain a round $S^{D-3}$.
-The $S^2$ is less obvious and its origin is the following \cite{Kol:2002xz}: away from the waist, the Euclidean time, which is periodic to avoid a conical singularity at the horizon, is fibered over an interval whose endpoints are on the horizon, thus giving rise to a two sphere.
-Such an $S^2$ is finite everywhere on the localized phase whilst it shrinks to zero size on the horizon in the black string phase (see \cite{Kol:2004ww} for a nice depiction).
+Both the NUBS and the LOC possess an explicit SO$(D-2)$ spherical symmetry which must be inherited by the critical metric, i.e.\ it must contain a round $S^{D-3}$.
+The $S^2$ is less obvious and its origin is the following \cite{Kol:2002xz}: away from the waist, the Euclidean time, which is periodic to avoid a conical singularity at the horizon, is fibered over an interval whose endpoints are on the horizon, thus giving rise to a two-sphere.
+Such an $S^2$ is finite everywhere on the localized phase whilst it is contractible to zero size in the black string phase (see \cite{Kol:2004ww} for a nice depiction).
 On the localized phase, one can compute the radius of this sphere on the symmetry axis at the equidistant points from the poles of the horizon $S^{D-2}$.
-By symmetry, this corresponds to the equatorial radius of the $S^2$ and is given by,
+By symmetry, this corresponds to the equatorial radius of the $S^2$ and is given by

-One can compare it to radius of this $S^2$ along the symmetry axis, $R_\textrm{axis} = L_\textrm{axis}/(2\pi)$, along the branch of LOC, see Fig. \ref{RtauRaxis}.
+One can compare it to the radius of this $S^2$ along the symmetry axis, $R_\textrm{axis} = L_\textrm{axis}/(2\pi)$, along the branch of LOC.
+See Fig.\ \ref{RtauRaxis}.
 From this plot we see that $R_\tau \sim R_\textrm{axis}$ as the solutions approach the merger and both radii tend to zero.
 This shows that the $S^2$ becomes round as it shrinks, just as the double-cone model of \cite{Kol:2002xz} predicts.
-Also shown in this plot is the minimum radius of the horizon $S^{D-3}$, $R_\textrm{min}$, on the NUBS; this quantity also shrinks to zero at the merger.
+Also shown in this plot is the minimum radius of the horizon $S^{D-3}$, $R_\textrm{min}$, on the NUBS.
+This quantity also shrinks to zero at the merger.

-One can further test the double cone model of the merger by considering the embedding of the $\tau = \textrm{const.}$ section of \eqref{eqn:2cone} into Euclidean $\mathbb E^{D-1}$ space.
-The embedding coordinates of the double cone metric \eqref{eqn:2cone} are simply given by
+One can further test the double-cone model of the merger by considering the embedding of the $\tau = \textrm{const.}$ section of \eqref{eqn:2cone} into Euclidean $\mathbb E^{D-1}$ space.
+The embedding coordinates of the double-cone metric \eqref{eqn:2cone} are simply given by